Hamiltonicity of Step-graphon: Introduction

-It has been shown that existence of a Hamiltonian decomposition is essential for a network topology to sustain controllability~\cite{chen2021sparse} and stability~\cite{belabbas2013sparse}, two of the fundamental properties of a dynamical control system.
+It has been shown that existence of a cycle cover is essential for a network topology to sustain (ensemble) controllability~\cite{chen2021sparse} and stability~\cite{belabbas2013sparse}, two of the fundamental properties of a dynamical control system.
 When a multi-agent system operates in an uncertain and/or adversarial environment, its network topology becomes a random object.
 We use a graphon $W$ to represent the environment uncertainty and the random digraph $\vec G_n \sim W$ to represent the network topology, so the probability that an ordered pair of agents establishes an oriented communication link depends on their respective positions.
-The knowledge about how likely the network topology of a large-scale multi-agent system can have a Hamiltonian decomposition is critical for a network manager to understand whether the environment is in favor of or against them, to evaluate the risk-to-reward ratio, and to decide whether the system shall be deployed.
+The knowledge about how likely the network topology of a large-scale multi-agent system can have a cycle cover is critical for a network manager to understand whether the environment is in favor of or against them, to evaluate the risk-to-reward ratio, and to decide whether the system shall be deployed.

 \xc{Problem formulation.} We start by introducing the class of step-graphons: